haotianw177/site25/src/content/blog/epoch/index.md

 coverImage: './blog-placeholder-3.jpg'
 ---

-At the Epoch Research Lab, I led the development of Mozilla Grants of [Responsible Computing](https://responsiblecomputing.nd.edu/) project for the University of Notre Dame.
+At the Epoch Research Lab, I led the Mozilla Grants development for [Responsible Computing](https://responsiblecomputing.nd.edu/) project for the University of Notre Dame.